 Why you must read it: Once you have the basics of modern history, economy and polity in hand, it is time to go a bit deeper.
 You can do this by choosing DD Basu.
 Here things covered in a shallow manner in Laxmikanth is given in more detail.
 Reading this book will teach you how to think about some of the important constitutional issues and how the constitution itself took shape.

 How you should read it: Do not go for a very exhaustive reading here.
-Focus should be on understanding well.
+The focus should be on understanding well.
 Hence skip directly to making skeleton notes of key points and then explaining to mentor/study partner.
 Get feedback on how much sense your explanation is making.
 Start writing mains level questions in our answer practice session.
 Again, if you want you can make and send us chapter summaries.
 We will publish them and reward the best ones.

 6. India’s Struggle for Independence by Bipan Chandra

 Why you must read it: Except for a few books such as the Spectrum books civil services, this is the most structured book on Modern Indian History you can read.
-Some blogs will ask you to read Spectrum book for IAS, but do not do it unless you have no time at all and just want to know the events.
-BC is essential if you want to learn how things turned out the way they did and be able to write informed and well argued answers to UPSC level questions.
-That is why this book is always on the list of must read books for UPSC exam preparation.
+Some blogs will ask you to read Spectrum book for IAS but do not do it unless you have no time at all and just want to know the events.
+BC is essential if you want to learn how things turned out the way they did and able to write informed and well-argued answers to UPSC level questions.
+That is why this book is always on the list of must-read books for UPSC exam preparation.

 What you should focus on: Instead of focusing on dates and names, focus on causes and effects and the various explanations for various events.
 You should be able to explain why any particular event took place in a very simple and concise manner.
 You should be able to talk about various theories/explanations for the various big events.
 You should be able to remember and list of the details of certain bills, provisions, proclamations, etc – such as the 1935 act, for example.